Should You Use AI to Optimize Your Amazon Product Listings?

 Can Artificial Intelligence Create a Great Amazon Listing?

-To answer that question I spent a few days with five of the most popular AI content generators in order to see if this was one more way that the future was a lot closer than we might have realized.
+To answer that question I spent a few days with ChatGPT as well as five of the most popular AI content generators in order to see if this was one more way that the future was a lot closer than we might have realized.

 But first, I want to address a concern that I’ve had over the last few years.